daniel-beet/acme.sh.wiki-clone/dnsapi.md

 `MARA_ZONE_FILE` and `MARA_DUENDE_PID_PATH` will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

+If you find any bugs of MaraDNS DNS API, please report here: https://github.com/Neilpang/acme.sh/issues/2072

 ## 74. Use DDNSS.de API

 First create an account at https://ddnss.de.
 After that create a new host record.